sharkeyeminer/sharkeyeminer/README.md

  Below are some Features for the first version:

-1.Support all coins based on GPU (ETH, ZEC, XMR, BTG, ETN, ZEN, ETC, ZCL and others)
+- Support all coins based on GPU (ETH, ZEC, XMR, BTG, ETN, ZEN, ETC, ZCL and others)
-2. CPU mining with XMR and ETN.
+- CPU mining with XMR and ETN.
-3.Support for different graphics cards.
+- Support for different graphics cards.
 Nvidia and AMD
-4. Switching in 1 click between miners and coins.
+-  Switching in 1 click between miners and coins.
-5.Mine on Startup
+- Mine on Startup
-6. Automatic restart of the miner in case of failure or accidental closure.
+-  Automatic restart of the miner in case of failure or accidental closure.
-7. Shark Eye Miner is open source.
+- Shark Eye Miner is open source.
 We do not steal a hashrate like Minergate.
-8. Quick Switch to Pool Account
+- Quick Switch to Pool Account

 # [](https://github.com/sharkeyeminer/sharkeyeminer#donations)Donations